srghma/staking-pols/README.md

 ## User Reward functions

-While the user has staked token, 'internal rewards' are being earned.
+While the user has staked token, 'internal rewards'!!! are being earned.

-`stakeRewardEndTime` defines the time when reward scheme ends and no more 'internal rewards' are being earned for staking token.
+`stakeRewardEndTime` defines the time when **reward scheme ends** and no more 'internal rewards' are being earned for staking token.

 ### userClaimableRewards_msgSender() returns (uint256 amount)

 Over time the user earns 'internal rewards' which are (to begin with) only tracked internally within the contract.
-`userClaimableRewards` is the ongoing reward allocation = amount of staked token \* the time since the last stake/unstake transaction was executed.
+`userClaimableRewards` is the ongoing **reward allocation = amount of staked token \* the time since the last stake/unstake** transaction was executed.

 ### userAccumulatedRewards_msgSender() returns (uint256 amount)

-Whenever the staking amount changes, the past earned rewards (= `userClaimableRewards`) are being added to `userAccumulatedRewards`.
-Then the `stakeTime` is reset to the current time, and `userClaimableRewards` are being calculated anew based on the new time period \* new staked token amount.
+**Whenever the staking amount changes**, the past earned rewards (= `userClaimableRewards`) are being added to `userAccumulatedRewards`.
+Then the **`stakeTime`** is reset to the current time, and `userClaimableRewards` are being calculated anew based on the new time period \* new staked token amount.

 ### userTotalRewards_msgSender() returns (uint256 amount)